 Water Deer are very small, standing approximately 50cm tall at the shoulder.
 They are a rusty brown colour for most of the year, with longer legs at the back and a very short tail.
-They have large rounded ears, but do not grow antlers.
-Instead, the males will grow two long tusks which protrude from the corners of the mouth.
+They have large rounded ears but do not grow antlers.
+Instead, the males will grow two long tusks that protrude from the corners of the mouth.
 This gives them the nickname “Vampire Deer”.
 Females also have tusks but they are much smaller.

-Bucks will use these extra long canines to fight during rutting season.
+Bucks will use these extra-long canines to fight during rutting season.
 This begins in October.
 Pairs will then form and stay together for most of the doe’s gestation.
 Fawns are born between May and July, generally in litters of 1-3.
 For around 3 months the doe and young stay together, hiding amongst vegetation.

 The best time to see Water Deer in Broads National Park is dawn or dusk.
 Try and spot them in Hickling Broad or Strumpshaw Fen.